DillonKyleDev/FlatEngine/README.md

 ### Scripting

-Lua/Sol is the scripting language embedded in FlatEngine.
+Lua/Sol is the scripting language embedded in FlatEngine2D.
 Scripts are contained in files with the extension ".scp.lua" in order to be controlled as needed within the engine.

 See "Using FlatEngine" below for a detailed walkthrough of how to use Lua in FlatEngine.